We're here to help.

 https://healthy.arkansas.gov/boards-commissions/boards/examiners-in-speech-language-pathology-and-audiology-arkansas-board/

-The information below pertains to individuals intending to obtain a Speech-Language Pathologist from California.
+The information below pertains to individuals intending to obtain a Required Professional Experience (RPE) Temporary license from California.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-To meet the education requirements for licensure as a Speech-Language Pathologist in California, an individual must complete: -three hundred (300) clock hours of clinical experience in three (3) different clinical settings
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - supervised clinical practice with individuals representative of a wide spectrum of ages and communication disorders - three hundred (300) clock hours of clinical experience in three (3) different clinical settings

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: